openvinotoolkit/openvino/samples/cpp/classification_sample_async/README.md

 # Image Classification Async C++ Sample {#openvino_inference_engine_samples_classification_sample_async_README}

-This sample demonstrates how to do inference of image classification networks using Asynchronous Inference Request API.
+This sample demonstrates how to do inference of image classification models using Asynchronous Inference Request API.
 Models with only 1 input and output are supported.

 In addition to regular images, the sample also supports single-channel `ubyte` images as an input for LeNet model.